Cream Cheese Apple Torte

-Beat together the butter and 2/3 cup sugar until light and fluffy.
+- Beat together the butter and ⅔ cup sugar until light and fluffy.
 Add flour and mix well.
-Press onto bottom about 3/4 of the way up the sides of a 9-inch springform pan.
+Press onto the bottom about ¾ of the way up the sides of a 9-inch springform pan.

-In another bowl, beat the cream cheese and 1/3 cup sugar until well blended.
+- In another bowl, beat the cream cheese and ⅓ cup sugar until well blended.
 Add egg and vanilla; mix well.
-Spread evenly over crust.
+Spread evenly over the crust.

-Combine 1/3 cup sugar and the cinnamon in a large bowl.
+- Combine 1/3 cup sugar and the cinnamon in a large bowl.
 Add apples, and gently toss to coat.
-Spoon (or arrange) over cream cheese layer.
+Spoon (or arrange) over the cream cheese layer.
 Sprinkle with almonds.

-Bake for 10 minutes.
-Reduce temperature to 375 degrees, and continue baking 25 minutes or until apples are tender.
+- Bake for 10 minutes.
+Reduce temperature to 375°, and continue baking for 25 minutes or until the apples are tender.

-Cool on a wire rack , then remove the rim of the springform pan.
-Cover and refrigerate 3 hours before serving.
-Store any leftovers in refrigerator.
+- Cool on a wire rack, then remove the rim of the springform pan.
+Cover and refrigerate for 3 hours before serving.
+Store any leftovers in the refrigerator.